mflova/mflova-coding-guidelines/python/speed_up/speed_up.md

   is updated according to the value of neighbour pixels.
 This decorator is not explained in this guide.

+How this is achieved?

-Side note about how Python works: When you launch the code, `Python` generates pre-compiled bytecode (`.pyc`) files that the interpreter can understand line by line.
+In pure Python, When you launch the code, `Python` generates pre-compiled bytecode (`.pyc`) files that the interpreter can understand line by line.
 However, this pre-compiled code, due to the dynamism of Python, cannot be optimized.
 This is why it is so slow.

+On the opposite side, `numba` translates the code so that it can be used as input to `LLVM` compiler.
+Then, this one performs the optimizations that any compiler can make (loop fusion, better memory mamangement, inlining...)

 ### Just in time compilation